turris-cz/user-docs/docs/basics/common_errors.md

 it corresponds the recommended settings from your ISP and do WAN test from within the Foris.

-## My device can't configure all the equipment
+## Additional accessory doesn't work

 If your Turris Omnia can't setup your Wi-Fi card or if one of your MOX modules doesn't work, try to reproduce the issue first on the latest release.
 Ideally by